ValeZAA/MemTestHelper/DDR4 OC Guide.md

 ### Temperatures and Its Effect on Stability
 * Generally, the hotter your RAM is, the less stability it will have at higher frequencies and/or tighter timings.
 * The tRFC timings are very dependent on temperatures, as they are related to capacitor leakage, which is affected by temperature.
-Therefore, higher temperatures will need higher tRFC values. tRFC2 and tRFC4 are timings that activate when the operating temperature of DRAM hits 85 °C. Below these temperatures, these timings don't do anything.
+Therefore, higher temperatures will need higher tRFC values. tRFC2 and tRFC4 are timings that activate when RAM enters x2 and x4 refresh modes.
+On AMD where those modes do not work it is still possible to have effects due to the tRFC2/4 affecting other timings, https://www.overclock.net/posts/28592362/
+* Internal considerations in x1, x2 and x4 modes exist at below 105°C and below 95° and below 85°C, see 16gb_ddr4_sdram.pdf, page 146, Table 52.
 * Generally speaking, RAM is temperature sensitive and its ideal range is ~30-40 °C. However, some ICs may be able to withstand higher temperatures, so YMMV.
+Micron datatsheet talks about 3 types of memory, two types of automotive RAM with Extended temperature range (one type below 105°C and another below 95°C), normal memory that works below 85°
 * M8E, on the other hand, doesn't seem to be as strongly temperature sensitive, demonstrated by [buildzoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
 * You might find that you're stable when running a memory test yet crash while gaming.
 This is because your CPU and/or GPU dump heat in the case, raising the RAM temperatures in the process.
 Thus, it is good to stress test your GPU while running a memory test to simulate stability while gaming.
+* DDR5 decreased the refresh rate to 32 ms from 64 ms when operating at and below 85°C. It also removed tRFC4 timing.

 ## Integrated Memory Controller (IMC)
 ### Intel IMC